Turkish Air Force: Air Force Command

 In 1995, the Turkish Air Force took part in NATO's Operation Deliberate Force.

+In 1998, the Turkish Armed Forces announced a program of modernization worth US$160 billion over a twenty-year period in various projects, with $45 billion earmarked for the overhaul of the Turkish Air Force, and included the commissioning new combat aircraft (consisting of multi-role and fifth generation stealth fighters) and helicopters (consisting of heavy lift, attack, medium lift and light general purpose helicopters).

 Turkey provided 18 F-16s for the NATO campaign against Serbia during Operation Allied Force in 1999.
 Of these, 11 TAI-built F-16s were stationed at the NATO base in Aviano, Italy, while the other 7 were based in Ankara, Turkey.
 All were equipped with laser-guided bombs using the LANTIRN night vision system.
 Turkish jets had previously patrolled Balkan airspace, providing protection for attacking aircraft.
 During this allied air campaign, TAI-built F-16s set a world CAP record by patrolling for 9 hours and 22 minutes above the Balkan theatre.
 Normally, CAP missions last between 3 and 4 hours.

 Turkey participated in the United Nations peacekeeping mission in Bosnia-Herzegovina, employing two squadrons (one in the Ghedi fighter wing, and after 2000 one in the Aviano fighter wing).
 They returned to Turkey in 2001.

 In 2006, 4 Turkish F-16 fighter jets were deployed for NATO's Baltic Air Policing operation.

 In December 2007, the Turkish Air Force initiated Operation Northern Iraq, which continued until the end of February 2008, eventually becoming a part of Operation Sun.
-At the initial phase of this operation, on December 16, 2007, the TuAF used the AGM-65 Maverick and AGM-142 Popeye/Have Nap during a night bombardment for the first time.
+At the initial phase of this operation, on 16 December 2007, the TuAF used the AGM-65 Maverick and AGM-142 Popeye/Have Nap during a night bombardment for the first time.

 In August 2011, the Turkish Air Force launched multiple aerial raids against the PKK in Iraq, striking 132 targets in six days.
 In 2013, the Turkish Air Force began striking ISIL targets in Syria and Iraq.
 In July 2015, during Operation Martyr Yalçın, the Turkish Air Force launched air strikes against ISIL and PKK targets in Syria and Iraq.